Skip to content

 Qemu/KVM

-Qemu has some bug with multicast paquets.
-If you need to build a lab that use multicast (VRRP, CARP, OSPF, RIPv2, etc…), use a patched release of qemu.
+Qemu has bugs with multicast packets.
+If you need to build a lab that uses multicast (VRRP, CARP, OSPF, RIPv2, etc.), use a patched release of Qemu.

 Under FreeBSD or Linux